thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-redshift-reference.md

 ---
 title: [Redshift connection reference]
-summary: Learn about the external database connectors necessary for ThoughtSpot Embrace.
+summary: Learn about the fields used to create a Redshift connection using ThoughtSpot Embrace.
 last_updated: 01/24/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html